 Colonia Villa Gustavo A. Madero in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

-The Municipal Government of Guadalupe Hidalgo dedicates this marker to the memory of the great patriot today on the 100th anniversary of the consummation of Mexican independence.
+The Constitutional Government of the Municipality of Guadalupe Hidalgo dedicates this to the memory of his heroic civic bravery, today October 4, 1921 on the 100th anniversary of the independence of Mexico.

-Erected 1921 by El Ayuntamiento Constitucional de Guadalupe Hidalgo.
+Erected 1921 by Ayuntamiento Constitucional de Guadalupe Hidalgo.

 Topics.
-This historical marker is listed in these Churches & Religion • Colonial Era • Patriots & Patriotism • Wars, Non-US.
-A significant historical date for this entry is December 22, 1815.
+This historical marker is listed in these topic lists: Colonial Era • Government & Politics • Patriots & Patriotism.
+A significant historical date for this entry is August 9, 1808.